Subdivision Directional Fields: Related Work

-A recent work by deGoes \emph{et al.}~\shortcite{deGoes:2016sec} utilizes subdivision for $1$-forms (first introduced in~\cite{Wang:2006}) as means to represent vector fields in recursively refinable spaces.
+A recent work by de Goes \emph{et al.}~\shortcite{deGoes:2016sec} utilizes subdivision for $1$-forms (first introduced in~\cite{Wang:2006}) as means to represent vector fields in recursively refinable spaces.
 By doing so, they efficiently emulate the IGA premise in a linear setting, and directly on the discrete meshes.
 This technique substitutes coarse inner-product matrices with inner product matrices \emph{restricted} from the fine domains, encoding fine-mesh geometry on the coarse mesh.
 Using subdivision matrices as prolongation operators is akin to collapsing a single V-cycle in a multigrid setting~\cite{Brandt:1977}.
 The essence of the technique is to design stationary 1-form subdivision operators that commute with the discrete differential operators.
 This is made possible as DEC operators are purely combinatorial.

-Unfortunately, their approach does not easily extend to face-based piecewise-constant fields.
-The effect of stationary subdivision methods on the triangle area and normal is not linear, which makes it difficult to establish the required commutation rules.
+Unfortunately, their approach does not readily extend to face-based piecewise-constant fields.
+The effect of stationary subdivision methods on triangle areas and normals is not linear, which makes it difficult to establish the required commutation rules.
 Our paper introduces a novel representation of face-based fields using halfedge-based forms, that can be readily subdivided using stationary operators.
-As such, we introduce a metric-free subdivision method for face-based directional fields that guarantees the preservation of structure.
+As such, we introduce a metric-free subdivision method for face-based directional fields that guarantees structure preservation.

-We note that the nested spaces can be used to encode progressive details over subdivision surfaces.
-This is the motivation for constructing \emph{subdivision wavelets}~\cite{Lounsbery:1997,Bertram:2004} over subdivision surfaces.

 \paragraph{Directional fields} Much less has been explored in the literature about differential operators on directional fields.
 In~\cite{Kalberer:2007,Bommes:2009}, directional fields are used as candidate gradients for functions on branched covering spaces.
 Diamanti \emph{et al.}~\shortcite{Diamanti:2015} further define PolyCurl, which encodes the curl of $N$-directional fields.
 They then optimize for curl-free fields.
 However, we are not aware of any study of general directional calculus and its applications to geometry processing.
 We provide a branched subdivision scheme, and subsequently a multiresolution representation and a calculus suite for directional fields.